Waza80/scripts-new/README.md

 ```
 Should you have any questions, issues, or concerns, please join our [Discord server](#contact)!
 ## Experience More
-My key system, if there is one, is short and takes around 20 seconds to get.
+My key system, if there is one, is short and only takes few minutes to complete.
-If you want a **Premium, Ad-Free** experience, buy a cheap lifetime key [here](https://scripts.waza80.com/store)!
+If you want a **Premium, Ad-Free** experience, buy a cheap lifetime key [here](https://orbitsc.net/store)!

 **Benefits**:
 - Keyless features for all supported games